thestarsgroup/front-end-tech-test/README.md

 #### Pre-requisites
 ```
 1. node js installed in the system
-2. 'npm init -y' and 'npm inti wdio' run to initiate Project and wdio
+2. 'npm init -y' and 'npm init wdio' run to initiate Project and wdio
 3. IDE(Visual studio Code) used with cucumber and gherkin plugins
 ```